Gilmore Girls season 3

-The third season of Gilmore Girls, an American dramedy television series, began airing on September 24, 2002 on The WB.
+The third season of Gilmore Girls, an American comedy drama television series, began airing on September 24, 2002, on The WB.
 The season concluded on May 20, 2003, after 22 episodes.
-The season was aired on Tuesday nights at 8/7c.
+The season aired on Tuesdays at 8:00 pm.

 On March 25, 2003, The WB announced that the show was renewed for a fourth season.

 Overview

 Lorelai has to break the news to Richard and Emily that she and Christopher aren't getting back together, although this does result in her mending her rift with Luke.
 Rory is estranged from Christopher for a time but later gets back in touch, resulting in the girls attending Sherry's baby shower and supporting her in labor until Christopher arrives.
 Lorelai has trouble getting back into dating, receiving a dinner invite from Kirk, intermittently dating Alex (the business partner of an old friend of Sookie's), and having a brief reunion with Max.

 Rory tries to forget about her kiss with Jess by throwing herself into her relationship with Dean, but Dean breaks up with her when she spends a dance marathon obsessing over Jess and his girlfriend, Shane.
 Rory and Jess begin dating, but Rory finds Jess isn't as attentive or reliable as Dean was.
 Dean starts dating one of her old classmates, Lindsay Lister, and they become engaged.
-Jess takes a job at Wal-Mart to buy a car and skips class to take extra shifts.
+Jess takes a job at Walmart to buy a car and skips class to take extra shifts.
 He is told he hasn't done enough to graduate and, as a result, can't take Rory to the prom.
 He acts out by trying to pressure Rory in to having sex, and engages in a fist fighting with Dean.
 After a visit from his estranged father, Jimmy, Jess leaves town without telling Luke or Rory.
 He reconnects with Jimmy in California.